Neki/bomberman/README.md

 Click on 'Configure'
 Click on 'Generate'

+You now have a `.sln` file that can be used in Visual Studio.
+Use Visual Studio to build the project (no further configuration *should* be needed).

 #### Run the tests

-Not solved yet for windows.
+Not solved yet for Windows.

 ### Ubuntu